 Bullying/Harassment: Every student has the right to an education in a safe environment without being verbally or physically harassed or bullied.
 Violations to this will be subject to a meeting and the possibility of in-school suspension.
-Any student who believes he or she has been subject to harassment or bullying shall report all incidents to the Program Director, Site Supervisor, or any staff member.
-If the complaint is not immediately resolved, the Program Supervisor will review the matter with all involved.
+Any student who believes he or she has been subject to harassment or bullying shall report all incidents to the program director, program coordinator or any staff member.
+If the complaint is not immediately resolved, the program coordinator will review the matter with all involved.